 What does a Lavender Floral Tattoo Symbolize?

 Lavenders are not only desired for their sweet and relaxing fragrance.
 A lot of tattoo enthusiasts and collectors adore this flower for the symbolism it represents.
 Its long spikes and lush color make it very graceful and eye-catching.
-The flowers represent and embody an untainted purity, a deep devotion, and endless love.
+A lavender tattoo symbolize purity and represent a deep devotion, and endless love.

-Lavandula flowers have tremendous applications in the fields of culinary, cosmetics, and medicine as well as in products for household use.
-Lavenders are common in most ornamental herb gardens and are usually extracted for their essential oil or dried for their fragrance.
+Like most flowers, Lavandula flowers have tremendous culinary applications and can be planted easily in garden beds.
+Its slightly sweet flavor and fragrant oil is commonly used teas and is a common ingredient in other products for tea.
+Lavenders are common in most ornamental herb gardens and are usually extracted for their essential oil or dried flowers because they are highly fragrant.

-Thanks to the discovery of French scientist Rene Gattefosse, the flowers indeed had medicinal applications.
-Some of the discovered benefits it had include antiseptic, antibacterial, anti-inflammatory, and antithetic properties.
-Such properties alleviated headaches, nausea, acne, and vomiting.
+Thanks to the discovery of French scientist Rene Gattefosse, the flowers indeed had medicinal purposes, healing properties, and therapeutic properties.
+Some of the discovered benefits was that it was a natural remedy for bacterial and fungal infections.

 It wasn’t until the middle ages when the flower’s insect repellent properties were discovered.
-During the second world war, the Lavenders were now being used as a disinfectant for hospital floors and walls.
+During the second world war, the Lavenders were now often used as a disinfectant for hospital floors and walls.